inverse/personal-site/_posts/2020-05-23-flashing-custom-firmware-with-tuya-convert.md

 ## Flashing the device

 Tuya-Convert comes packages with [Tasmota][6] or [Espurna][7] but you can also use a different firmware which is explained during the flashing process.

-This is started by executing:
+ To get going, start the flashing script:

 ```bash
 ./start_flash.sh